adidesai18/google-cloud-func/README.md

 2. `git commit -m "Modified README.md"`

+3. `git push`

+   Use below to push while your are new branch and even it gives suggestion

-3. `git push or git push --set-upstream origin develop`
+   `git push --set-upstream origin develop`

 4. `git rm -r --cached .`